abi-am/omicss-25/Group projects/GP4/README.md

 To do list

-Sveta: Find a good intradactory paper/article/video about cancer
+Sveta: Find a good intraductory paper/article/video about cancer

 Deadline -  11:00 AM 20.06.2025

-Sveta: Find a paper about lung cancer and it's specificities
+Sveta: Find a paper about lung cancer and its specificities

 Deadline -  11:00 AM 20.06.2025